 General

 In principle, the same conditions apply to unaccompanied children and adults when it comes to eligibility for a residence permit.
-However, unaccompanied minors seeking asylum are considered as particularly vulnerable compared to adult asylum seekers and therefore specific guarantees apply.
+However, unaccompanied minors seeking asylum are considered as particularly vulnerable compared to adult asylum applicants and therefore specific guarantees apply.
 As a general rule, unaccompanied asylum-seeking minors are interviewed by employees of the IND who are familiar with their special needs.[2]
 The IND employees conducting these interviews have followed the EUAA course on interviewing vulnerable persons, but this is not prescribed by law.[3]
-As other applicants, UAMs will be screened by MediFirst in order to determine if there are special needs for the interview (see Screening of vulnerability).
+As other applicants, unaccompanied minors will be screened by MediFirst in order to determine if there are special needs for the interview (see Screening of vulnerability).

 Unaccompanied children may lodge an asylum application themselves.
 However, in the case of unaccompanied children younger than the age of 12, their legal representative or their guardian has to sign the asylum application form on their behalf.

 A guardian is assigned to every unaccompanied child.
 Nidos, the independent guardianship and (family) supervision agency, is responsible for the appointment of guardians for unaccompanied asylum seeking children in a reception location.[4]
 Under the Dutch Civil Code, all children must have a legal guardian (a parent or court appointed guardian).[5]
 For unaccompanied children, Nidos will request to be appointed as guardian by the juvenile court.[6]
-Even though formal guardianship is assigned to the organisation, individual professionals, called “youth protectors”, carry out the tasks.
+Even though formal guardianship is assigned to the organisation, individual professionals, called ‘youth protectors’, carry out the tasks.

 There is no time limit for the appointment of a legal guardian to an unaccompanied child.